- Can a qualification like CA have the Power to impact your future success?

 I worked hard consistently and wanted to improve my performance.
 It is this formula that took me to where I am today.

 While growing up I did not know any Chartered Accountant.
 To be honest, I never dreamt to be a CA as I never thought I had it in me to be a CA so I never chased it.

 My plan was to graduate and work at a bank may be as a teller.
 Yes, I wanted to be a teller.

-I sacrificed a lot of my social life in order to be successful towards CA. Can you believe that my then girlfriend is one of them (because apparently, I didn’t have time for her Lol)!
+I sacrificed a lot of my social life in order to be successful in CA. Can you believe that my then-girlfriend is one of them (because apparently, I didn’t have time for her Lol)?
 But I sacrificed lots, there are family functions that I didn’t attend because of exams.
+It was tough.

 You need a healthy body and mind strength, that is why I usually advise people to eat right and find at least 30 minutes to exercise.

-Consistency and being strict to your demanding study timetable are steak on the dinner table.
+Consistency and being strict with your demanding study timetable are steak on the dinner table.